U.S. and Greek Income and Property Taxes

-U.S. citizens and resident aliens, including those with dual citizenship who have lived or worked abroad during all or part of 2013, may have a U.S. tax liability and a filing requirement in 2014.
-For such taxpayers who reside overseas, their form 1040 Individual Tax Return is due by June 15.
+U.S. citizens and resident aliens, including those with dual citizenship who have income even from activities that take place outside of the U.S. may have a tax liability and a filing requirement in U.S.

 Every year, usually by February, the Consular Section receives a comprehensive selection of federal (not state) tax forms.

 You may obtain forms in person between 9:00am and 4:00pm weekdays or you may call us at 210-7202421 to mail them to you only if you reside outside Athens.

 The Department of the Treasury's Internal Revenue Service website has an abundance of online tax information including tax forms, tax help and tax CD-ROM products.

 If you need to download forms or instructions the IRS internet site is www.irs.gov

 The rate of exchange for 2014 for tax purposes is 0,783 Euro

 The U.S. Embassy in Athens does not have an IRS representative; therefore we are not in a position to offer tax assistance.

 Taxpayers who wish to hire a professional tax preparer to help them file their returns will find a list of U.S. tax preparers.
 The list is also available from the Consular Section’s Notary Unit.

 You may wish to contact the IRS regional office at the U.S. Embassy in Paris at: